stupeak/food_rush_privacy_policy/README.md

 - To maintain a consistent game state across devices
 - To improve stability and performance

-We do **not** use collected data for advertising personalization, analytics, or cross-service tracking.
+We do **not** use collected data for advertising personalization or cross-service tracking, and we do not sell, rent, or share your data with other companies or organizations.

 ---